GK Quiz about Space and Universe

 Related: questions on microscope

-Galaxies are usually classified on the basis of their:
+Galaxies are usually classified based on their:

 (a) mass